top of page

 Why, then, do we so often despise the authorities, even if they are there to maintain order?
 We all have our own reasons, and that includes myself with my despise of social conventions.
 However, it cannot be denied that we need to agree on how to behave, or how to conduct, in order to co-exist with one another and to perform and oversee many collaborations.

-Without laws, we'd likely see a fragmented landscape of small communities, or even gangs or warbands, like in a post-apocalyptic scenarios.
+Without laws, we'd likely see a fragmented landscape of small communities, or even gangs or warbands, like in post-apocalyptic scenarios.
 Some might be controlled by tyrannical leaders, relying on raw power and fear to maintain order.

-Others might be held together by bonds of friendship, but these groups would be fragile and vulnerable whenever conflicts poses a threat on their collective existence.
+Others might be held together by bonds of friendship, but these groups would be fragile and vulnerable whenever conflicts pose a threat to their collective existence.
 Still, others might be manipulated by charismatic, charming figures, deceived through grandiose visions and empty promises.
 In such a world, security would be limited to the immediate strength of your own group, against that of other groups.
 Money and finance would lose their meaning in the absence of stable institutions and safe trade.
 If anything, barter would be both the norm and the last resort.

 Rules and authorities, for all their flaws, serve as the grounds for cooperation, advanced technology, a chance for societies to prosper, under the limitation and regulation of individual behavior.
 They provide a framework for peaceful coexistence, and create the conditions for economic growth, as much as they can provide the opposite: A setting ground for oppression, exploitation and conquest.